SAKET-SK/Learning-Responsive-Design/3) Making it Responsive/README.md

 You can also define multiple media queries for a single web page.
 Media queries allow you to define breakpoints when the page layout and style should change, as well as define the corresponding CSS styles for these breakpoints.

+Responsive Header
+Now, that we know how to define CSS styles for different screen sizes, we can start making our landing page responsive!

+A typical breakpoint for a mobile screen is 480px width.
+We will create separate styles for our sections when the screen size is lower than 480px in width.
+480px is the typical breakpoint for mobile devices.